darellanodev/yt-dlp-gui/README.md

 # yt-dlp-gui

 This a simple graphical user interface (GUI) for the [yt-dlp](https://github.com/yt-dlp/yt-dlp) application.
-This project if for learning about Electron.
+This project if for learning about Electron + Vite + React + TypeScript.

 ## THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT